 SIINEOS consists of a combined boot and system image and uses RAUC as the underlying technology for installing updates.
 Unlike desktop or mobile operating systems SIINEOS is always updated as a whole, i.e. an update installs a full operating system image.
 All SIINEOS-compatible devices provide two slots for such images while only one slot is active at a time (Dual boot).
 An active slot contains the boot and system image which is currently used for booting and running the system.
 This allows installing a different version of SIINEOS in the currently inactive slot without touching the active slot.
 In case a slot with a newly installed version of SIINEOS does not boot successfully after several attempts, the device will revert back to the previously active slot.
 This makes the update process reliable and prevents bricked devices.

-Make sure the device has access to the Internet e.g. via Ethernet or WLAN so it can contact the SIINEOS download servers.
+Replace the download link with one that corresponds to the desired SIINEOS edition and version to install.
+Also make sure the device has access to the Internet e.g. via Ethernet or WLAN so it can contact the SIINEOS download servers.

 Be careful when performing an online update via a broadband/LTE connection since at least 100 MB of data volume is consumed per download.
 Consider the possibility of an Offline update instead.